Diploma/Certificate in Professional Studies: Archives and Records Management

 - Must be completed within two years

 Core modules are designed to cover the broad principles of archives and records management in a broad public sector context.
-Each core module carries 15 academic credits (CATS credits), and comprises 150 learning hours, inlcuding the face to face short course, further independent study, and completing an assignment.
-More information about module content is avilable from Jane Stockley (email: firstname.lastname@example.org).
+Each core module carries 15 academic credits (CATS credits), and comprises 150 learning hours, including the face to face short course (online), further independent study, and completing an assignment.

 Diploma in Professional Studies (120 credits)

-- Awarded on completion of 4 core modules and 4 specialist modules each worth 15 credits
+- Awarded on completion of 4 core Certificate modules and 4 specialist modules each worth 15 credits

 - Must be completed within four years